vaidehi8913/burer-monteiro/README.md

 ## Contributing to the code

 This project is written in `react`.
-Once you have the git repo cloned, you can contribute to the code by following these steps
+Once you have the git repo cloned, you can contribute to the code by following these steps.

 ### Install the node project manager